CL7046 Passages to Late Antiquity

 - Comment critically on major historiographical trends in the study of the later Roman empire

-- Conduct independent research on a chosen topic related to the themes of the module, and present the results of the research clearly and professionally, both orally and in writing
+- Conduct independent research on a chosen topic related to the themes of the module, responding to and integrating feedback, and presenting research results with clarity and professionalism, both orally and in writing